k-paxian/dart-json-mapper/README.md

 * Compatible with **all** Dart platforms, including [Flutter](https://pub.dartlang.org/flutter/packages) and [Web](https://pub.dartlang.org/web/packages) platforms
 * No need to extend your classes from **any** mixins/base/abstract classes to keep code leaner
-* Clean and simple setup, transparent and straightforward usage with **no heavy maintenance**
+* Clean and simple setup, transparent and straight-forward usage with **no heavy maintenance**
 * **No extra boilerplate**, 100% generated code, which you'll *never* see.
 * **Custom converters** per each class field, full control over the process
 * **NO** dependency on `dart:mirrors`, one of the reasons is described [here][1].